hclbaur/sdt-core/docs/SPECIFICATION.md

 ### Extensions

 Functions with a namespace-prefix are extensions supplied by the SDT library, and are either SDT specific, or implementations of XPath functions that are not (yet) provided by Jaxen.
-These functions are explained in more detail.

 #### SDT string functions